We are an independent research group confronting the gap between what is said to be happening and what is actually happening in digitised societies.

 Benjamin Royer he/him – as Research Director, Benjamin focuses on the political dimension of human-computer interactions, and provides a research-driven backbone to our work.
 Benjamin combines more that 10 years of insider knowledge on the tech, design and consulting industries, together with a sharp critical framework borrowing from philosophy, anthropology and sociology.
 His work has taken the form of collaborations with Ink & Switch, PEN America, Mozilla, Webrecorder, Protocol Labs, WYNG Foundation and Signal.

 Benjamin is the author of The Imperial Sensorium, a postcolonial study of the cybernetic political economy.
-He is the co-author of Memory in Uncertainty, a landmark report on the discipline of web archiving which has been featured at the International Internet Preservation Consortium (2023) and RESAW (2023) academic conferences on digital preservation.
-Benjamin has also translated Adam Greenfield's book Radical Technologies, The Design of Everyday Life in French for Presence(s) Editions.
+He is the co-author of Memory in Uncertainty, a landmark report on the discipline of web archiving which has been featured at the International Internet Preservation Consortium (2023) and RESAW (2023) academic conferences on digital preservation, and co-author of The Digital Identity Event Horizon, a groundbreaking threat analysis of current and emerging digital identity systems.

 Rose Regina Lawrence she/her – an experienced digital security practitioner and policy analyst who advises New Design Congress on information security research and best practices, particularly when they collide with policy or legislative contexts.